ivanantipin/ivanantipin.github.io/about.md

 title: About me
 ---

-My name is Ivan Antipin, I work at Nordea bank, I am software engineer since 2003.
+My name is Ivan Antipin, I have been working as software engineer since 2003.
 This blog is another attempt to structure my thoughts.